33 Things to Do in Minneapolis in Winter (2024)

 Snowshoeing along the Dalles of the St. Croix River is such a beautiful experience at Interstate State Park in Taylors Falls.

-Sledding is another great opportunity to get outside this winter.
+Sledding is another great opportunity to get outside this winter that is usually cheap or free, and easy to find.

 A few locations that offer designated sledding hills include Theodore Wirth Regional Park, Columbia Golf Club, and Valley View Park.